justinhunt/moodle-filter_videoeasy/readme.txt

 ========================================
 One of the strengths of Video Easy is that it makes use of the under utilized Moodle feature that allows you to configure filters at the course and at the activity level.
 Using this, for example, it is possible to display videos in a particular page using a different template/player to that used elsewhere.
 This would make it possible to make a page with 100 videos embedded, behave differently to a page with just a single video.

+NB There seem to be conflicts (jquery?) that prevent some player types loading on the same screen at the same time. e.g. mediaelement and flowplayer won't load properly when the youtube lightbox is also present on the page.
+So when you use local filter settings, be cautions with labels and blocks since these create the possibility of different player types being on the screen at the same time.

+The rest of this document gets a bit technical and I don't want to scare non-techies off.
+So from here its not strictly necessary to read on.

 Templates
 =========================================
 There are fifteen templates available to use.
 The first six are ready made, though they can be altered.They are: Video.js, Sublime Video, JW Player, Flowplayer, MediaElement.js, and Youtube lightbox.

-SublimeVideo and JW Player require you register with their site to get a personal javascript link.
+SublimeVideo and JW Player require that you register with their site to get a personal javascript link.
 So you will need to do that first then enter it in the requires_js field of the template before you can use them.

 Each template has several fields, but only the name/key field is required:
 1) required javascript url : The url of the JS file the html5 player requires.